MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - Orphaned UI flows, where the flow owner has left the organization, will stop working.
 It's therefore important to identify orphaned UI flows, check whether they're still needed, and find a new owner.

-Select **Blank** in the **Owner** drop-down in the right-hand filter section of this page to find orphaned flows.
+Select **Blank** in the **Owner** drop-down list on the rightmost filter pane to find orphaned flows.

 ![UI flows Risk Assessment ](media/coe-ui4.png "UI flows Risk Assessment")

 ## App and Flow Archive

-Using the CoE dashboard, admins also have the ability to identify unused apps and flows by monitoring their archive score: in short, the higher the score, the more likely it is you can safely archive the resource.
+Using the CoE dashboard, admins also have the ability to identify unused apps and flows by monitoring their archive score: in short, the higher the score, the more likely it is that you can safely archive the resource.

 - The highest possible score for an app is 6.
 A score of 6 represents an app that hasn't been modified since it was created, is using a non-production word like  _test_ or _demo_ in the title, was created over three years ago, and was likely created from a template.